patrickjuchli/basic-ftp/README.md

 myClient.ftp.log = myLogger.debug
 ```

-## Verification
+## Types

-The source code is verified by unit tests, linting and type-checking.
-Type-checking is done by Typescript using type declarations written in JSDoc  with the [settings](tsconfig.json) `strict` and `noImplicitAny`.
-All checks are run by CI.
+In addition to unit tests and linting, the source code is fully [type-checked](tsconfig.json) by Typescript.
+Type declarations are written in JSDoc and are complete enough to satisfy compiler settings such as `strict` or `noImplicitAny`.

 ## Extending the library